-(1) Road tunnels should be provided with drainage systems designed to cope with water from all sources such as underground seepage, surface runoff, water leakage from broken pipes, tunnel cleansing water, etc. Entrances of approach ramps, all openings into road tunnels and associated elements such as adits, ventilation shafts etc. should be located above the 1 in 200-year return period flood level of the adjacent area with adequate provision for storm surge and freeboard wherever possible.
-Prior approval from authorities, including Drainage Services Department and the tunnel maintenance authorities, should be sought on any non-compliance with the aforementioned requirements with full justification provided and documented.
-The impact of burst water mains and blocked surface water drains causing the change of the design flood level should be assessed.
-The design of waterproofing system for road tunnels should follow BS 8102: 2009 - Code of Practice for Protection of Below Ground Structures against water from the ground [6].
+(1) Road tunnels should be provided with drainage systems designed to fulfil the standard for road pavement drainage as stipulated in RD/GN/035A ^[17] and sufficient to cope with water from all sources such as underground seepage, surface runoff, water leakage from broken pipes, tunnel cleansing water, etc. Entrances of approach ramps, all openings into road tunnels and associated elements such as adits, ventilation shafts etc. should be located above the 1 in 200-year return period flood level of the adjacent area with due considerations of climate change projections and adequate provision for storm surge and freeboard wherever possible.
+Flood protection measures, such as flood barriers / flood gates, should be incorporated into the design of the proposed tunnels, taking into account the future operation and maintenance of the Page 10 of 24 proposed road tunnels under the effects of climate change and extreme weather conditions.
+Comments should be obtained on the drainage design of pumping systems as well as the flood protection measures for E&M facilities from EMSD.
+All the holes of the utility trough covers connecting to tunnels and at outdoor section should be plugged or sealed to avoid flow being carried into the tunnel.
+Also, all the cable ductings before connecting to tunnels shall be plugged or sealed at drawpits.
+The impact of burst water mains / fire services installations and blocked surface water drains causing the change of design flood level should be assessed.
+The design of waterproofing system for road tunnels should follow BS 8102: 2009 - Code of Practice for Protection of below Ground Structures against water from the ground ^[6].

 - (2) Drains located underneath the carriageway would be blocked after years of accumulation of debris and mineral precipitation from tunnel seepage in view of high mineral content of groundwater in rock tunnel.
 Cleansing of these blocked drains is extremely difficult and their in-situ replacement is in general not feasible due to the operation of the road tunnel.
-As such, the sub-soil drain should be specifically designed with due consideration on the adequacy of drainage capacity especially due to blockage.
+As such, the sub-soil/sub-pavement drain should be specifically designed with due consideration on the adequacy of drainage capacity especially due to blockage.
 Specific drainage product of sufficient strength, adequate size and durability should be adopted to minimize the chance of blockage.
-Adequate space should be allowed for personnel to carry out inspection and cleansing of the drainage components subject to the requirements of the maintenance parties.
+Adequate space should be allowed for personnel to carry out inspection and cleansing of the drainage components subject to the requirements of the maintenance authorities.
 Covered U-channel instead of drains located underneath the carriageway should be adopted along the carriageway to facilitate inspection and maintenance work whenever possible.
-U-channels should be properly designed and they should be robust, durable and free from rocking. - (3) Cross-fall and longitudinal fall should be provided on carriageway throughout the tunnel.
+U-channels should be properly designed and they should be robust, durable and free from rocking.
+For those components that would need to be replaced during the design working life of the tunnel, design considerations for possible future replacement may be required.
+Provisions (e.g. safe maintenance accesses for both plant and materials, space for replacement, division of components to minimize traffic disruptions during replacement) shall be allowed in the design for replacement of components of tunnels in the future. - (3) Cross fall and longitudinal fall should be provided on carriageway throughout the tunnel.
 Pump stations, sumps and separators should be provided at suitable locations in the tunnel where possible impacts on tunnel operation would be minimized.
-Flameproof drainage system with reference to requirements stipulated in BD78/99 [7] should be adopted considering accidental spillage of fuel from vehicles.
+The cut-in/off and control mechanism of the pumps should be designed robustly.
+The possibility of any unintended stoppage of the pumps must be eliminated as otherwise the accumulated flow will cause serious disruption to the operation and safety of the tunnel.
+Page 11 of 24